-Korean War veteran William Parks discusses his time in the U.S. Army.
+Korean War veteran Ed Wroblewski discusses his time serving with the U.S. Navy.

 Korean War veteran Bruce Ross talks about his time in Korea.

-Korean War veteran Ted Erceg talks about his time in Korea.
+Korean War veteran John Rattray Sr. talks about his time as an Army cook.

 Follow The Times